 You’ll be able to keep both the kids and dog entertained – two birds, one stone.
 In addition, having your children participate in the training can go a long way in developing a strong and lasting bond between the two.

-Pitfalls of Rottweilers With Kids
+4 Potential Dangers of Rottweilers with Kids

 The more you know about the potential dangers, the better understanding you’ll have of these dogs.
 As a result, you’ll be able to change your approach on raising them, while also being more aware of how you can prevent mishaps.

-One of the main reasons why obedience training is so crucial is because Rottweilers tend to have dominant personalities.
+One of the main reasons why obedience is so crucial is because most Rottweilers tend to have dominant personalities.
 This is especially true with male Rottweilers.
 With a “weak” and submissive owner, they’ll try to establish alpha dominance within the pack.